+- 1 In the Print Merge inspector, click one of the following:

+- Click Merge to New Document, and click Print.

-- 1 Click File ▶ Print Merge ▶ Perform Print Merge.
+- Click Perform Print Merge and click Print.

 - 2 Specify any printer settings.

 - 3 Click Print.

 If you want to print all records and pages, enable the Current document option.